after-the-sunrise/thadoop/README.md

 ## Implementation

-### Writable
+### TWritable
 This is the very base of all the other integrations.
-You will need to prepare your own thrift beforehand.
-Once you have generated your thrift implementation, create a subclass of `TWritable.java` similar to the sample below.
-(Swap 'ThadoopSample' with your thrift class)
+Implement a subclass of the custom `TWritable` first.
+(Swap `ThadoopSample` class in the sample below.)

 [SampleWritable.java]